bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-1x1.md

 Evil twin under the staircase (Oh my God)
 Think I'm looking at a long night
 I'm alone, I'm alone, I'm alone, I'm alone
-See upcoming rock shows
-Get tickets for your favorite artists

-You might also like
-YOUtopia
-Bring Me The Horizon
-​n/A
-Bring Me The Horizon
-Obey
-Bring Me The Horizon

 [Pre-Chorus: Amy Love, Oli Sykes, Amy Love & Oli Sykes] Terrified (Terrified), I'm numb (But I'm numb)